giacomoorsini/Building_a_profile-HMM_for_Kunitz_domain/README.md

 Once the UniprotIDs of the proteins that have <u>not</u> been used in the training set are obtained, go to the [Retrieve/ID Mapping](https://www.uniprot.org/id-mapping) tool at the UniProt website to retrieve and download the FASTA file (`db_rmkunitz.fasta`).

-Next, create a FASTA file that contains all of the sequences (`total_set.fasta`) of the positive and negative sets, that will be our final testing set:
+Next, create a FASTA file that contains all of the sequences (`total_set.fasta`) of the positive and negative sets, which will be our final testing set:
 ```
 cat db_rmkunitz.fasta ../UniProt_Swiss-Prot_data/uniprot_sp_nonkunitz.fasta >total_set.fasta
 ```